 Many student information systems offer a long list of available features, but to paraphrase Animal Farm, “some features are more equal than others.”
 For example, some integrated elements we’ve seen in other systems are simply text boxes with attached labels.

 The “depth” of an SIS considers the integration of each feature.
 Does the interface perform according to its intended purpose?
 Does it actually produce reports or integrate into the system in a useful way?
-Understanding how these features interact is a crucial component to choosing a new system.
+Understanding how these features interact is crucial to choosing a new system.

 6. How Well Does the System Connect to Parents?